42core-team/monorepo/wiki/README.md

 ## 📝 Example Code

 In the `src/` folder there will already be a little example bot that does basic actions.
-You can also open the `gridmaster/` directory to look at your local default opponent's logic.

-# 🔥 Tips & Tricks
+# 🔎 On the Core Game Library

+- A tick is the smallest unit of measurement for time passing in Core Game.
+In each tick, all clients first receive the newest, up-to-date game state, then compute their next actions & send it back to the server.
+- You will have the information in the game struct updated between ticks.
+All game data you can see locally will be updated with the newest state information from the game server.
+Both you and your opponent have all of the available information about the game to make exact decisions about, they know the same as you about the current game state.
+- You will be able to change things about the game state by executing actions.
+Changing fields locally won't make a difference.
-> Be careful how you interact with the game!
+- Be careful how you interact with the game!
 The actual gamestate is saved in the server, and you can't modify it locally.
 Of course you can change a units position struct to be right next to the enemy core locally, but this won't be reflected in the results.
 Instead, all game interactions must be done via the `core_action_*` functions, and all other functions and structs are just for you to form an informed decision about your next move.

-> When you execute an action, the result will only be reflected in the game's next tick.
+- When you execute an action, the result will only be reflected in the game's next tick.
 Don't be surprised therefore if you move a unit, print it's position immediately afterwards and it hasn't changed yet - the next time your tick function gets called, it will have been updated.

+# 🔥 Tips & Tricks

+> Look at the config!
+Knowing the exact damage values is exactly the kind of thing you'd want to consider before trying out a strategy.
+And you don't want to be finding out there were two more units you didn't even know about two hours before the event ends!

 > Be careful about attacking Ghosts!
 Object could be uninitialized or dead, so take care not to start your full assault on a unit thats already ascended into the afterlife.
 Check an objects state to avoid this.

-> Consider the powerful possibilities of the data field in every object!
+> Consider the powerful possibilities of the `void *data` field in every object!
 Here, you can save any data you want, allowing you to easily execute more detailed strategies and coordinate your troops efficiently!
+The library wont touch it.
 Just remember to free everything at the end.

 > If you can't find a standard library function to do what you're looking for, don't sweat it!
 Everything there is to know about the game at the current moment can be found in `the game struct`.
 Get any info you want yourself!